richardmukechiwa/SQL_Project/README.md

 ![SQLSEVEN](https://github.com/richardmukechiwa/SQL_Project/assets/131812176/bf6d1e0a-7e82-4570-84c3-ff39f833db39)

 ##### What are the most common issues reported by consumers who did not provide consent for further actions?

+Managing an account, problems with a purchase shown on your statement, attempts to collect debt not owed, and struggling to pay the mortgage form the most common issues reported by consumers.

 ```sql